Low-Cost Rabies Vaccination & Microchip Clinic

 Low-Cost Rabies Vaccine and Microchip Clinics

 Keep your pets healthy and safe by joining us at one of our low-cost rabies vaccine and microchip clinics.
 Dogs and cats as young as 12 weeks may participate in the clinic.
-Pet owners should bring their cats in carriers and dogs must remain on a leash of six feet or less.
+Pet owners should bring their cats in carriers.
+Dogs must remain on a leash of six feet or less.
 No flexi-leads, please.
 We recommend bringing any prior vaccination records, but records are not required.
 LCAS can accept cash and check as forms of payment.
 Have questions?
 Email Us!
+Opens a New Window.

 - Rabies Vaccine Clinic, Friday, July 17, 2020, 10:00 a.m. - 3:00 p.m.

 - Off-site clinic: Philip A. Bolen Memorial Park, 42405 Claudia Drive, Leesburg, parking lot near field 12

 - This drive-through clinic is offered for Loudoun County residents.
 This clinic will provide free rabies vaccinations for cats and dogs and one-year county dog licenses from 10:00 a.m.- 3:00 p.m. or until supplies run out.

 - Please bring your cat in a carrier, dogs must be on a leash, no flexi-leads.

 - Cats (One- and three-year vaccine) - $10

 - Dogs (One-year vaccine) - $20, includes a one-year, county-required license

 - Dogs (Three-year vaccine) - $40, includes a three-year, county-required license